Lebanon's 'lung' to Persian Gulf markets choked by politics

 AL-MASNAA, Lebanon (AP) — Lebanese exporters rejoiced last month when the Syrian government opened a key land crossing with Jordan that had been closed by years of war, restoring a much-needed overland trade route to lucrative Persian Gulf markets.

-But lingering disputes between Lebanon and Syria, and political gridlock in Beirut, mean many Lebanese businesses still rely on longer and costlier transport by sea, further stalling efforts to restore an economy battered by years of Syria's civil war.
+But lingering disputes between Lebanon and Syria, and political gridlock in Beirut, mean that many Lebanese businesses still rely on longer and costlier transport by sea, further stalling efforts to restore an economy battered by years of war in its larger neighbor.